projectcontour/contour/site/content/resources/support.md

 ## Supported releases

-Contour is in the process of changing both to quarterly releases and three supported releases.
+Contour is changing both to quarterly releases and three supported releases.

 The first Contour version covered by the quarterly release cadence will be Contour v1.20, scheduled for late October 2021.